-PIRC responds to company concerns about our research or proxy reports, through email and correspondence, and conference calls, Issuers can complain directly to the Managing Director and will be followed up within 48 hours.
-Their claims on data and research will be handled by a different member of staff from that who drafted the report or handled the correspondence subject to complaint.
+PIRC responds to company concerns about our research or proxy reports, through email and correspondence, and conference calls.
+Issuers can raise complaints directly with the Managing Director and will be followed up within 48 hours.
+Their claims on data and research will be handled by a different member of staff from that who drafted the report or handled the correspondence subject to the nature of the complaint.
 A detailed response is prepared for sign-off by PIRC's managing director, depending on the nature of the concern/complaint raised.
-There can be a delay is responding to such concerns/complaints at the height of the proxy season.
-PIRC makes best efforts to review the materiality of such concerns/complaints in the first 48 hour period.
+There can be a delay is responding to such concerns/ complaints at the height of the proxy season.
+PIRC makes best efforts to review the materiality of such concerns/ complaints in the first 48 hour period.
 Detailed responses may take up to several weeks depending on materiality and business pressures.